Measuring the Low-Energy Weak Mixing Angle with Supernova Neutrinos: Introduction

 Such a scientific potential stimulates further experimental and theoretical attention to the CE$\nu$NS.
-Using low-energy neutrino fluxes from nuclear reactors or stopped-pion decays in accelerators, some terrestrial CE$\nu$NS experiments are running, under construction, or being planned, e.g., {CONUS}~\cite{CONUS:2020skt}, {CONNIE}~\cite{CONNIE:2016ggr}, new COHERENT detectors~\cite{Akimov:2022oyb}, {MINER}~\cite{MINER:2016igy}, NEON~\cite{NEON:2022hbk}, NUCLEUS~\cite{NUCLEUS:2019igx}, Ricochet~\cite{Colas:2021pxr}, {RED-100}~\cite{Akimov:2022xvr}, and so on~\cite{Baxter:2019mcx}.
-Meanwhile, based on some of the above reactor neutrino experiments, the prospect of measuring the low-energy $\sin{^2\theta_W}$ has been discussed, e.g., a sub-1\% extraction precision is found to be possible in ideal cases~\cite{Canas:2018rng}.
+Using low-energy neutrino fluxes from nuclear reactors or stopped-pion decays in accelerators, some terrestrial CE$\nu$NS experiments are running, under construction, or being planned, e.g.,{CONNIE}~\cite{CONNIE:2016ggr}, {MINER}~\cite{MINER:2016igy}, NEON~\cite{NEON:2022hbk}, NUCLEUS~\cite{NUCLEUS:2019igx}, Ricochet~\cite{Colas:2021pxr}, {RED-100}~\cite{Akimov:2022xvr}, and so on~\cite{Baxter:2019mcx}.
+Meanwhile, based on some of the above reactor neutrino experiments, the prospect of measuring the low-energy $\sin{^2\theta_W}$ has been discussed, e.g., a sub-{$1\%$} extraction precision is found to be possible in ideal cases~\cite{Canas:2018rng}.
+On the other hand, several determinations of the $\sin{^2\theta_W}$ at the MeV energy scale have already been obtained by analyzing the recent CE$\nu$NS data (e.g., COHERENT, Dresden-II, CONUS+, PandaX-4T and XENONnT, etc.)~\cite{AristizabalSierra:2022axl,AtzoriCorona:2022qrf,Majumdar:2022nby,DeRomeri:2022twg,AtzoriCorona:2023ktl,Maity:2024aji,DeRomeri:2024iaw,Alpizar-Venegas:2025wor,Chattaraj:2025fvx,DeRomeri:2025csu}.
+The error bars are still large (see Fig.\ref{figure5}).
+Some efforts have also been made in the context of combining other low-energy probes and the measurement of the neutron radius of $^{133}{\rm Cs}$~\cite{Huang:2024jbh,AtzoriCorona:2024vhj}.